International Review Board (IRB)

 The current regulations and policies are the corrective actions in response to past tragedies.

-Institutional Review Board (IRB) is an independent body established to protect human research participants.
+international Review Board (IRB) is an independent body established to protect human research participants.
 The purpose of an IRB is to safeguard the rights, safety, and well–being of all human research participants.

 The IRB generally serves one purpose: Human subjects who participate in any type of research deserve to be treated with the utmost respect for their rights and dignity, and they should be protected from any undue harm during their participation in research.